hwaterke/inab/README.md

 * Use bootstrap via npm (css only, avoid javascript by using reactstrap)
 * Fix onBlur on the inputs in the budget table
 * Fix the select with add new value
-* Add Time in addition to date for transactions?
-* Display list of transactions for one category of the month (= search)
 * Create a design identity (palette etc.)
-* Server side make sure dates of budget items are months
-* Server side make sure there can be only one budget item per month and category
 * Disallow transfers between an account and itself
 * Reorder categories by drag and drop
 * Write server tests